 - Manhattan Euonymus: Euonymus Manhattan is an excellent choice for a fast-growing evergreen hedge, informal screen or espalier.
 This underutilized shrub has dense, lush, dark green foliage and a naturally neat, formal appearance, without pruning.

-- Red Tip-Photinia: Red-Tipped Photinia (Photinia x fraseri) is a very popular shrub.
+- Red Tip-Photinia: red-tipped Photinia (Photinia x fraseri) is a very popular shrub.
 It's used as a privacy, screening or buffer plant.
 The oval leaves of photinia plants start bright red but turn into the dark reddish-green after a couple of weeks to a month.
 During the spring, the Red Tip photinia also has small white flowers that produce red fruits, that often last into the winter.

 Ilex glabra Shamrock: Shamrock Holly is perfect for use as an Evergreen Privacy Hedge.
 Ilex Glabra Shamrock or Inkberry holly is one of the best selections of our native holly on the market today.
 It has a broad upright habit and holds its foliage at the base of the plant.
 Tolerates heat, drought, sun, and shade.
-It grows very well in urban areas which make it great for use in smaller city gardens.
+It grows very well in urban areas which makes it great for use in smaller city gardens.

 Benefits of Privacy Trees

 If you haven’t used privacy trees or screen trees as a natural buffer before, you may be surprised to learn that they offer so many advantages.
-By strategically locating where you plant privacy trees you are naturally establish yard boundaries.
+By strategically locating where you plant privacy trees you naturally establish yard boundaries.
 Once up and established the natural screening will greatly enhance your sense of ease and allow you to relax more in your own backyard.
-A well planned privacy tree buffer screen installed in staggered natural groupings not only looks great but greatly reduces unwanted noise pollution.
+A well-planned privacy tree buffer screen installed in staggered natural groupings not only looks great but greatly reduces unwanted noise pollution.